 The brand I buy is Red Boat.
 Read about it here on Amazon.
 I like it best because it is all natural, does not contain preservatives or MSG, and is first pressed like extra virgin olive oil.

-To prepare, trim chicken breasts of side ribs and excess fat, make marinade and combine in a ziploc bag.
-Marinate over night in the refrigerator if you have time, or even an hour or two.
+To prepare chicken breasts, trim the side ribs and excess fat, make marinade and combine in a ziploc bag.
+Marinate over night in the refrigerator if you have time, or at least a few hours.
 Drain chicken, discard marinade, and roast the chicken.
-Save any extra for making chicken salad, and add a little fresh lemongrass.

 Zest Versus Chop